Up

 Password

-Upgrading FirePoint Single-User to 2003
+Upgrading Older FirePoint Single-User to Version 12

 If it's been a long time since you last performed FirePoint Maintenance run 4D Tools Compact to prepare your data file for the upgrade.
 Remember, you must run the version of 4D Tools that matches the version of FirePoint you are using.
 See the Upgrades page for version information.
 If you wish to review the instructions for running tools click on the appropriate link below: